-An electronic record system within a practice that enables a health care professional, such as a dietitian, to record and store the information collected during a client's visit instead of, or in addition to, a paper file.
-The electronic record may also allow the dietitian to access personal information from other electronic health record systems.
+An electronic record system within a practice that enables a health care professional, such as a physical therapist, to record and store the information collected during a client's visit instead of, or in addition to, a paper file.
+The electronic record may also allow the physical therapist to access personal information from other electronic health record systems.